 All internet-facing web applications run behind AWS Elastic Load Balancer.
 In the new infrastructure, ELB is configured to route all site traffic, including dynamic pages.
 The web applications are protected by Amazon Web Application Firewall (WAF), which provides control over which traffic to allow or block by defining customizable web security rules.

-The architecture also includes three AWS environments each with its own VPC — using the same architecture.
-To improve segregation, two separate AWS accounts were used: one for Staging and QA and the other for Production.
+The architecture also includes three AWS environments each with its own VPC using the same architecture.
+To improve segregation, ClearScale used two separate AWS accounts: one for Staging and QA and the other for Production.
 The implementation process for these environments began with automation and included developing Terraform templates for the infrastructure, Packer scripts for building AMIs, and Jenkins/CodeDeploy jobs for CI/CD.

 The ClearScale team tested the applications in the new environment, fixed any issues, and managed any additional requirements.
 Finally, full, comprehensive documentation was created, covering all aspects of each environment’s automation, provisioning, and handling.